beyondlesliezl/A-simple-interpreter/refine.md

 * The unary plus (+) operator yields its numeric operand without change

 * The unary operators have higher precedence than the binary operators +, -, *, and /

+## part13

+### What information about variables do we need to collect?

+1. Name (we need to know the name of a declared variable because later we will be looking up variables by their names)

+2. Category (we need to know what kind of an identifier it is: variable, type, procedure, and so on)

+3. Type (we’ll need this information for type checking)

+Symbols will hold that information (name, category, and type) about our variables.
+What’s a symbol?
+A symbol is an identifier of some program entity like a variable, subroutine, or built-in type.

+What about the category?
+We will encode category into the class name.

+### Where and how should we store the collected information?

+The answer is, as you probably already know, in the symbol table.

+What is a symbol table?
+A symbol table is an abstract data type for tracking various symbols in source code.
+Think of it as a dictionary where the key is the symbol’s name and the value is an instance of the symbol class (or one of its subclasses).

+### How do we implement the “go over all variable declarations” step?

+We will create a new AST visitor that will do some actions on visiting VarDecl AST nodes.